kgersen/go-speedtest/README.md

     Show the version number and exit
   -xml
-    Suppress verbose output, only show basic information in XML format
+    Suppress verbose output, only show basic information in XML format -no-download
+    Do not perform download test
+	-no-upload
+    Do not perform upload test

 ```

 ## Troubleshooting